-Secondary Provision Where we are now Where we want to be/what we will do Progress has been made with the two hospital mental health providers in North Tyneside, the CCG and the Council working together and forming a Mental Health Integration Board.
-We will expand on the foundations that this Partnership has laid to develop further integrated services and to continue to take an integrated approach to commissioning mental health services Inclusion of mental health will be an integral part of the local Sustainability and Transformational Plan and will be a major contribution to parity of esteem with integrated leadership and collective accountability across the public sector.
+4. Secondary Provision Where we are now Where we want to be/what we will do Progress has been made with the two hospital mental health providers in North Tyneside, the CCG and the Council working together and forming a Mental Health Integration Board.
+We will expand on the foundations that this Partnership has laid to develop further integrated services and to continue to take an integrated approach to commissioning mental health services.
+Inclusion of mental health will be an integral part of the local Sustainability and Transformational Plan and will be a major contribution to parity of esteem with integrated leadership and collective accountability across the public sector.
 Review commissioning arrangements between the Local Authority and Clinical Commissioning Group, consider best practice and areas for joint / lead commissioning.
+Improve information sharing between mental health trust/acute trust and community psych services.
 We have developed an operational framework for transition arrangements between adult mental health services and older people's services.
 Transition arrangements and roles / responsibilities are defined and understood by relevant agencies and individuals.
-Review and update arrangements for access to crisis services between adult mental health and older peoples services Advice and information offer.
-More proactive response to chaotic lifestyle what are we saying here?
-Do we have this or is it needed?
-Wrap around services for people with complex needs such as housing support, drug/alcohol counselling, and education programme.
-Targeted case management and outreach support for frequent attenders?
-(Linked to below) Personal social care budgets in place Direct Payments are in place for social care services but low take up by older people Personal health budgets are available but have previously been limited to people with learning disabilities and children with special education needs People have increased choice and control Increased numbers of people in receipt of a person health budget.
-Increased numbers of people in receipt of a Direct Payments Joint personal budgets (health and social care) are available and accessible Explore if the Alzheimer's Society Dementia Friendly Personal Budget Charter can be used to support us.
+Review and update arrangements for access to crisis services between adult mental health and older peoples services A mental health reablement service is in place with specialist staff who have the skills and knowledge to prevent escalation to secondary mental health services.
+Advice and information is available for those that need outreach.
+Provide a proactive response to people with chaotic lifestyles.
+Continue to measure / monitor outcomes in relation to the services currently provided including the use of service user feedback.
+Personal social care budgets in place Direct Payments are in place for social care services but low take up by older people Personal health budgets are available but have previously been limited to people with learning disabilities and children with special education needs People have increased choice and control Increased numbers of people in receipt of a person health budget.
+Increased numbers of people in receipt of a Direct Payment Joint personal budgets (health and social care) are available and accessible Explore if the Alzheimer's Society Dementia Friendly Personal Budget Charter can be used to support us.
+NICE Guidance is available on the treatment of patients with delirium.
+Review policy and procedures to ensure NICE Guidance is being implemented